justincormack/softwarecircus/README.md

-My slides for Softwrae Circus 2015 "From Exlpoding Engines to Industrial Engineering"
+My slides for Software Circus 2015 "From Exploding Engines to Industrial Engineering"

 License CC-by-SA